 Whether you have two hours, two days or two weeks to play with, you can discover why Lonely Planet names Offa's Dyke among the world’s greatest walks.

 Britain’s longest ancient monument

 The Offa's Dyke Path passes through eight counties and two of Wales' Areas of Outstanding Natural Beauty (the Wye Valley and Clwydian Range).
 With excellent transport links to pretty market towns en route and plenty of accommodation (including obliging B&B owners who'll collect you from the trail), the path is the stuff walking weekends are made of.

 Wondering whether to stride a windswept moor or stile-hop through forgotten valleys?
-Well, here are some of our favourite sections of the path for inspiration.
+Well, here are a couple of our favourite sections of the path for inspiration.

 Pandy to Hay-on-Wye, 18 miles

-A day on the Pandy to Hay-on-Wye walk starts with an early section of upland drama that takes you into the Black Mountains on the Hatterall Ridge.
+A day on the Pandy to Hay-on-Wye walk starts with an early section of upland drama that takes you into the Black Mountains on the Hatterrall Ridge.
 Beneath this you'll spot the toothy ruins of Llanthony Priory, built in the 12th century in the Ewyas Valley.

 Llangollen to Prestatyn, 42 miles